lfresard/github_tutorial/README.md

 This is a beginner's tutorial for basic working knowledge of github.
 Created as part of the Montgomery lab workshops week in August 2019.
-You can also access the slides from this workshope [here](https://docs.google.com/presentation/d/1OuRVkk1c1FjLu0JWE4uUsjk8eqEWilczVa2DsF-n6bg/edit?usp=sharing)
+You can also access the slides from this workshop [here](https://docs.google.com/presentation/d/1OuRVkk1c1FjLu0JWE4uUsjk8eqEWilczVa2DsF-n6bg/edit?usp=sharing)

 ## 1. Create a local git repository
-### 1.1 Open a terminal and move to where you want to place the project on your local machine
+### 1.1.
+Open a terminal and move to where you want to place the project on your local machine

 ```shell
 DN52eo2r:Stanford lfresard$ cd 2019_08_workshopweek/
 DN52eo2r:2019_08_workshopweek lfresard$ mkdir example_github_repo
 ```
-### 1.2 Initialize a git repository
+### 1.2.
+Initialize a git repository
 ```shell
 DN52eo2r:example_github_repo lfresard$ git init
 Initialized empty Git repository in /Users/lfresard/Documents/Stanford/2019_08_workshopweek/example_github_repo/.git/